The Kane County Genealogical Society

 During the summer of 1977 the Kane County Genealogical Society was organized from a small group.
 Since that time, the society has grown into a preeminent resource for those conducting historical and family research in Kane County, Illinois.

 Unique to KCGS is the Master Every Name Index, a database produced from the work of members and friends of the society indexing private and public records.
-This database, currently comprised of approximately 1.2 million individual entries from 350 plus resources, is accessible by paid query only.
+This database, currently comprised of approximately 1.2 million individual entries of nearly 400 resources, is accessible by paid query only.
+Patrons submitting queries are provided with copies of the originating or indexed resource information available from the society library.